 “We love that Tufts Democrats can create a space where students celebrate the wins,” Rodriguez, a rising senior, said, “but we want to make sure that an equal amount of effort is given to the work required.”

-To that end, Mayo noted Tufts Democrats will work with JumboVote, Tisch College’s election participation platform, to hold campus voter registration drives and help students get to the polls on Election Day.
+To that end, Mayo noted that Tufts Democrats will work with JumboVote, Tisch College’s election participation platform, to hold campus voter registration drives and help students get to the polls on Election Day.
 Mayo also said the group will participate in off-campus canvassing.

 Tufts Democrats brought both major democratic candidates for Massachusetts governor, Jay Gonzalez and Bob Massie, to campus earlier this semester, as well as former candidate Setti Warren.
 Unless only one candidate secures at least 15 percent of votes from delegates at the state party convention in June, both candidates will face off in a primary election in early September.
 Mayo said Tufts Democrats is unlikely to endorse a candidate until the party has chosen its nominee.